BiTinerary/PocketServerPi/README.md

 - This tutorial that is confirmed to work: https://wiki.archlinux.org/index.php/Bluetooth_headset

 ### GPIO
-They have zero public documentation (in english) for utilizing their GPIO at the moment.
+They have zero to limited documentation for using GPIO at the moment.
 They said they will have an update in 2 weeks (from 12.8.16), so for the time being I plan on tinkering with sysfs and other wrappers, to see what is compatible.<br>

 ## Proof of Concept and Examples
 SSH over HTTP/S using <a href='https://github.com/paradoxxxzero'>Paradoxxxzero</a>'s <a href='https://github.com/paradoxxxzero/butterfly'>Butterfly</a> and a Samba server connection using <a href='https://play.google.com/store/apps/details?id=com.metago.astro&hl=en'>Astro File Manager</a>, running on Android Lollipop v5.0.1<br>